BeanstalkFarms/Beanstalk-Governance-Proposals/bip/ebip/ebip-5-remove-transfertokenfrom-function.md

 ## Emergency Process Note

-Per the process outlined in the [BCM Emergency Response Procedures](https://docs.bean.money/governance/beanstalk/bcm-process#emergency-response-procedures), an emergency hotfix may be implemented by an emergency vote of the BCM if the bug is minor and does not require significant code changes.
+Per the process outlined in the [BCM Emergency Response Procedures](https://docs.bean.money/governance/beanstalk/bcm-process#emergency-response-procedures), the BCM can take swift action to protect Beanstalk in the event of a bug or security vulnerability.

 This bug was reported by a whitehat on Immunefi.